orlawalsh/candle-queen/README.md

 # About

 The aim of this project was to create an elegant user-friendly website for a local candle making business, amied at candle lovers and those looking to support and source from small local businesses.
-I wanted to create a site where users can any information they need relating to the products and services that Candle Queen have to offer.
+I wanted to create a site where users can access any information they need relating to the products and services that Candle Queen have to offer.

 # UX
 ## Strategy